private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 * The signer is no longer part of the contract's authorised signatory list
 * The contract has been `ABANDONED`, in which case, the output is burned.

-#### Updating authorised signers

-There MUST always be at least `threshold` signers.
-Only a valid of [Authorised signer] can issue an `UpdateSigner` transaction.
-Since [aUthorised signer] is TariScript, this is a very flexible arrangement.
-It could be the asset owner only, a threshold of given pubkeys, some puzzle to solve.
-But with great power comes great responsibility!

 #### Validator Node collateral